-- a: unless an Extension type (Extension 2.5 Y, Extension 1 Y, Extension 3 M) is applied in - b: Method 3 not allowed. - c: The maximum interval between two surveys carried out according to Method 1 or Method 2 shall not exceed 15 years, except in the case when one extension for no more than three months is granted. - d: no more than one extension can be granted.
-No further extension of other type can be - e: no more than two consecutive extensions can be granted.
+- a: unless an Extension type (Extension 2.5 Y, Extension 1 Y, Extension 3 M) is applied in between - b: Method 3 not allowed. - c: The maximum interval between two surveys carried out according to Method 1 or Method 2 shall not exceed 15 years, except in the case when one extension for no more than three months is granted. - d: no more than one extension can be granted.
+No further extension of other type can be granted. - e: no more than two consecutive extensions can be granted.
 In the event an additional extension is requested the requirements of the "2.5 year extension" are to be carried out and the shaft survey due date, prior to the previous extension(s), is extended for a maximum of 2.5 years. f: no more than one three months extension can be granted.
-In the event an additional extension - is requested the requirements of the "one year extension" or "2.5 years extension" are to be carried out and the shaft survey due date, prior to the previous extension, is extended for a maximum of one year or 2.5 years. - g: The maximum interval between two surveys carried out according to Method 1 shall not be more than 15 years.
+In the event an additional extension is requested the requirements of the "one year extension" or "2.5 years extension" are to be - is requested the requirements of the "one year extension" or "2.5 years extension" are to be carried out and the shaft survey due date, prior to the previous extension, is extended for a maximum of one year or 2.5 years. - g: The maximum interval between two surveys carried out according to Method 1 shall not be more than 15 years.